 Winning As a CISO

-Book Review: Winning as a CISO (2005) by Rich Baich
+Book written by Rich Baich

 The latest candidate for the Cybersecurity Canon is Rich Baich’s Winning as a CISO.
 The roles of the chief information officer (CIO), the chief security officer (CSO), and the chief information security officer (CISO) in the modern enterprise have been constantly changing since we invented the need for such roles in the 1980s and 1990s.
 By the mid-2000s, the industry had settled on tucking the security function for an organization under the IT function of an organization.
 In other words, the CISO works for the CIO.